-The Indian Test Facility in Ahmedabad, India: 600 m² for the full characterization of the DNB.
+The Indian Test Facility in Ahmedabad, India: 600 m² for the full characterization of the diagnostic neutral beam.
 Experimentation should begin in January 2015.
 Image: ITER India

 ITER's neutral beam system will consist of two heating neutral beams (HNB) and a diagnostic neutral beam (DNB) that share the same negative ion source technology.
 The purpose of the diagnostic neutral beam is to determine the level of impurities (helium ash) and a variety of performance parameters such as ion temperature, particle density and velocity by sending a 100 keV probe beam into the ITER plasma.